ctrliq/ascender-install/docs/k3s/README.md

   - When setting the variables in your `config_vars.sh`, be sure to set `k8s_platform` to `k3s`, and `k8s_offline` to `true`.
 This will instruct the installer to use archived container images rather than to a container registry to install Ascender and Ledger.

 By doing these steps, the Ascender installer will copy the archived images to the k3s server, import them into k3s to allow their usage in Pods, and set the `imagePullPolicy` for all k3s images to `Never`, which will prevent the cluster from attempting to access the internet to retrieve images.

+#### Offline Ascender Upgrade

+In order to upgrade an offline installation of Ascender on k3s, the process is similar to that of installation with a few key changes:
+- RE-RUN the `playbooks/create_bundle.yml` playbook on a machine that has access to the internet, using the new release/tag of Ascender you wish to move to, indicated by the `ASCENDER_VERSION` variable in the `custom.config.yml` or `default.config.yml` file.
+  - The list of all releases can be found here: [Ascender Releases](https://github.com/ctrliq/ascender/releases).
+- Copy the `offline` folder into your `ascender-install` folder on the machine you would like to install from.
+- When setting the variables in your `config_vars.sh`, be sure to set `k8s_platform` to `k3s`, and `k8s_offline` to `true`.
+This will instruct the installer to use archived container images rather than to a container registry to install Ascender and Ledger.

 ### Connecting to Ascender Web UI